a line drawing of a tree

 More newspapers for the area are listed here.

-I haven't contacted any of the public libraries or county offices in any of these counties to see if they could help solve this mystery because, the reality is that they probably can't: before the 1950s (and probably after), black Americans are regularly left out of Census data, their marriages are often not officially recorded, their births from the era I need aren't officially recorded, they often don't have obituaries in newspapers of the time I need, and Newspapers.com doesn't always have what used to be called "Negro" newspapers scanned in its archives - because neither do many libraries.
+I haven't contacted any of the public libraries or county offices in any of these counties to see if they could help solve this mystery because, the reality is that they probably can't: before the 1950s (and probably after), black Americans are regularly left out of Census data, their marriages of that time were often not officially recorded, their births from the era I need aren't officially recorded, they often don't have obituaries in newspapers of the time I need, and Newspapers.com doesn't always have what used to be called "Negro" newspapers scanned in its archives - because neither do many libraries.
 It's both sad and anger-inducing.
 It's deeply unfair and unjust - and I don't mean to me.

 If you want to contact me about the information on this page, especially if you have some specific insights into someone named on this page, please contact me at